l2dy/machg/Readme.txt

 MacHg
 -------------------------------
 MacHg is a GUI client for Mercurial.
 It runs under OSX 10.6 (Snow leopard).
 It is free to use and donation ware.
 It was written by Jason F Harris.
-The inital public release was version 0.9.0 released 3rd May 2010.
+The initial public release was version 0.9.0 released 3rd May 2010.
 It is licensed under the "New BSD License" (see the file License.txt)